 Apart from pain gallstones may cause high temperature, yellow colour of the skin and eyes (jaundice), diarrhoea, chills, loss of appetite, itchy skin, etc.

-Since presence of bile in the intestines is essential for proper absorption of fats, fat-soluble vitamins (A, D, E, K) and calcium, gallstones may contribute to various life-threatening conditions, such as cancer, heart disease, and osteoporosis.
+Since the presence of bile in the intestines is essential for the proper absorption of fats, fat-soluble vitamins (A, D, E, K) and calcium, gallstones may contribute to various life-threatening conditions, such as cancer, heart disease, and osteoporosis.
 The liver uses the fat-soluble Vitamin K to produce the compounds responsible for the clotting of blood.

 – Dehydration (insufficient amount of water in the body makes bile thick and easy to form stones especially when diet is high in cholesterol).